Kaisaan/lostkefin/README.md

 # Contributors
 A big thanks to these wonderful people for helping with this project!
 This project would not be possible without any of them.
-- [Sam Farron](https://www.youtube.com/@samfarron) - Allowing me to use his translation as the basis of this project (even if I didn't end up using much in the end)
 - [Everdred](https://github.com/cschmidt0121) - Programming, Hacking, Script development, helping with many technical issues
 - [Josep](https://twitter.com/jdkluv?mx=1) ([Bluesky](https://bsky.app/profile/did:plc:6kukfqg2ly52abdqkouwbusp)) - Lead Translator
 - [Etokapa](https://github.com/Etokapa/) - Text transcribing, making better batch files, making useful scripts, early testing, Graphics Editor, Scanning the Manual and other Materials